Kawkaawaa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule contains a script that prints the esult of POWER divided by DIVIDE, followed by a new line.
 PWER and DIVIDE are environment variables
 10-love_exponent_breath contains a script that displays the result of BREATH to the power LOVE 11-binary_to_decimal contains a script that converts a number from base 2 to base 10.
+12-combinations contains a script that Create a script that prints all possible combinations of two letters, except oo.

+Letters are lower cases, from a to z
+One combination per line
+The output should be alpha ordered, starting with aa Do not print oo
+Your script file should contain maximum 64 characters